PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

       * **Allow Egress to API Server:** Permit outgoing traffic from the operator pod to the Kubernetes API server on port 6443/TCP.
       * **Allow Ingress for Metrics:** Permit incoming traffic to the operator pod on port 8443/TCP for Prometheus metrics scraping.

-4.  **Cert-Manager Operand Policies:** When `DefaultNetworkPolicy` is enabled, the operator will create baseline policies for each component:
+4.  **Cert-Manager Operand Policies:** When `DefaultNetworkPolicy` is "true", the operator will create baseline policies for each component:

       * **Default policies include:**
           * **API Server Egress:** For all components to communicate with the Kubernetes API server
           * **Metrics Ingress:** For all components to expose metrics on port 9402/TCP
           * **Webhook Ingress:** For the webhook component to receive admission requests on port 10250/TCP

-      * **User-configurable policies:** Users can specify additional or custom rules via the `NetworkPolicy` field in the `CertManager` spec.
+      * **User-configurable policies:** Users can specify additional or custom rules via the `NetworkPolicies` field in the `CertManager` spec.
 If not provided, cert-manager components will have deny-all policies (which will prevent proper operation without user configuration).

 5.  **Istio-CSR Policies:** The operator will create baseline policies for istio-csr: